profjsb/deepCR/README.md

     ACS-WFC-F606W-2-32
     ACS-WFC-F606W-3-32(*)

-The two numbers following instrument configuration specifies model size, with larger number indicating better performing model at the expense of runtime.
-Recommanded models are marked in (*).
-For benchmarking of these models, please refer to the original paper.
+Recommended models are marked in (*).
+Input images should come from _flc.fits files which are in units of electrons.
+The two numbers, e.g., 2-32, specifies model hyperparameter.
+Larger number indicate larger capacity and better performance.

 ### API Documentation